Where to find luxury beach property

-Yes, luxury is a subjective concept: one person's bubble bath is another's Jacuzzi and all that.
-Once we sympathised with people who could only afford to live in a block of flats; now we envy those who can afford the high-rise luxury on offer in destinations such as Dubai and Florida.
+Luxury is a subjective concept: one person's bubble bath is another's Jacuzzi and all that.
+Once we sympathised with people who could only afford to live in a block of flats; now we envy those who can afford the high rise luxury on offer in destinations such as Dubai and Florida.

-One thing that remains sacrosanct, however, is that luxury costs; and if you want to talk silly numbers, just ask your friendly neighbourhood estate agent about luxury by the sea.
+One thing that remains sacrosanct, however, is that luxury costs.
+If you want to talk silly numbers, just ask your friendly neighbourhood estate agent about luxury by the sea.

 Keith Stewart is not an estate agent, but the chairman of, and driving force behind, Pezula, a multi-award-winning development near Knysna in South Africa.
 Pezula is one of the few developments in the world to successfully marry luxury with environmental awareness, and Stewart believes the development offers buyers of property in Knysna with the wherewithal the thing they crave most - privacy.

-The development offers buyers a sort of barefoot luxury; although the properties are superbly equipped and offer all the comforts you'd expect when you're paying R1.37 million (£95,500) for the plot alone, the surrounding area is allowed to run pretty wild (apart from the golf course, that is) and you could well wake up to find the odd bushbuck grazing outside your window.
+The development offers buyers a sort of barefoot luxury.
+Although the properties are superbly equipped and offer all the comforts you'd expect when you're paying R1.37m (£95,500) for the plot alone, the surrounding area is allowed to run pretty wild (apart from the golf course, that is) and you could well wake up to find the odd bushbuck grazing outside your window.

-The recently launched Country Estate phase of Pezula comprises just 30 plots with an average size of around 5,000 square metres, and owners here will be afforded (and can afford) outstanding panoramic views of forest, dense vegetation and distant mountains.
+The recently-launched Country Estate phase of Pezula comprises just 30 plots with an average size of around 5,000 sq m, and owners here will be afforded (and can afford) outstanding panoramic views of forest, dense vegetation and distant mountains.
 On top of all that they will have access to the nearby secluded Noetzie beach.